Last updated on January 11th, 2023 at 07:59 pm

 You can start weight training since it is much better to build up your muscles than to have layers of fat under your skin.
 Muscle mass also uses up more calories than fat tissues.

-Therefore, when you lower your intake of calories on a daily basis, you should also be careful not to over exercise.
-Swimming or jogging are exercises that will help you shed that extra weight you are carrying about.
+Therefore, when you lower your intake of calories on a daily basis, you should also be careful not to over-exercise.
+Swimming or running exercises that will help you shed that extra weight you are carrying about.

 Rick Kaselj MS, is a leading kinesiologist and injury specialist as well as co-creator of the best-selling Unlock Your Hip Flexors program.
 Rick creates exercise programs that help people heal injuries and eliminate pain, so they can go back to living a full, active, healthy life.